bsc-dom/dataclay/docs/examples/zenoh.rst

    :language: python
    :caption: subscriber.py

-And run the sensor code again
+Finally run the sensor code again

-If we leave our subscriber.py application running and we call the function "zenoh.get_data()", we will get the temperature which the thermometer sent.
+If we left our subscriber.py application running and we call the function "zenoh.get_data()", we will get the temperature that the thermometer sent.